JuliaBaucher/MicrosoftChatbot/README.md

-# MicrosoftChatbot

-# AI CV Chatbot with Azure OpenAI
+# AI CV Chatbot with Microsoft Azure OpenAI
 Static website (GitHub Pages) + Azure Function backend

 This guide reflects the **exact, working setup** discussed in this conversation, aligned with Azure’s current UI (2026), and mirrors the same architecture you previously used with AWS and Google Cloud.